-To compare the simulation results to these spatially resolved NMR spectra, distributions of B_0 variation from excitation frequency, depicted as histograms, were calculated for all voxels in slices of $100 \, \mu m$ thickness in z-direction.
-The simulations for $z = [0, 2] \, mm$ are shown in figure 3.h and 3.l with air and water underneath the electrode, respectively.
-A reference calculation without Cu foil and with a water filled notch was used to correct these histograms assuming a perfect shim on the sample without conductive material.
+To compare the simulation results to these spatially resolved NMR spectra, distributions of B_0 variation from excitation frequency, depicted as histograms, were calculated for all voxels in slices of $100 \,\mu\text{m}$ thickness in the z direction.
+The simulations for z = [0, 2] mm are shown in Fig. 3h and 1 with air and water underneath the electrode, respectively.
+A reference calculation without Cu foil and with a water filled notch was used to correct these histograms, assuming a perfect shim on the sample without conductive material.
 The weighted average of each histogram of this simulation was subtracted from the respective histogram representing the same slices.
-The results of all three simulation scenarios were corrected accordingly and are depicted in figure 3.d.
-Uncorrected histograms are given in figure A1 of the appendix.
-The simulated frequency distributions are in good agreement with the experimental CSI spectra.
-For the air-filled notch, a splitting of ca. 4 ppm for the two spectral features was observed, which decreases to zero within 2 mm along the z-axis.
+The results of all three simulation scenarios were corrected accordingly and are depicted in Fig. 3d.
+Uncorrected histograms are given in Fig. A1 of Appendix A. The simulated frequency distributions are in good agreement with the experimental CSI spectra.
+For the air-filled notch, a splitting of ca. 4 ppm for the two spectral features was observed, which decreases to zero within 2 mm along the z axis.
 The upfield peak predicted by simulations was shifted by ca. 3 ppm, while the downfield peak was shifted by ca. 1 ppm, which is in quantitative accordance with experiments.
 For the case of water under the electrode, the simulation showed no significant difference to the reference simulation without Cu.
-Thus, the simulation results reflected experimental findings both qualitatively and quantitatively, albeit a post-processing correction had to be applied assuming a perfect shim.
-Even though uncorrected, the B_0 distortions, depicted in figure A1, show good qualitative agreement with experimental data.
+Thus, the simulation results reflected experimental findings both qualitatively and quantitatively; however a postprocessing correction had to be applied assuming a perfect shim.
+Even though uncorrected, the B_0 distortions, depicted in Fig. A1, show good qualitative agreement with experimental data.
 Here, the calculated values of the distorted signals were shifted upfield compared to experimental results, which could be attributed to an unshimmed magnetic field.
 Shimming could only be carried out by post-simulation data processing, and the minimised discrepancy between experimental results and corrected simulations validates this processing step.

-Overall, the agreement of simulation and experiment demonstrate that CSI is capable of probing the influence of conductive cell components on B_0 , and that FEM calculations are suitable to predict the spatially resolved magnetic field distortions in the proximity of conductive materials and their effect on NMR spectra.
+Overall, the agreement of simulations and experiments demonstrates that CSI is capable of probing the influence of conductive cell components on B_0 and that FEM calculations are suitable to predict the spatially resolved magnetic field distortions in the proximity of conductive materials and their effect on NMR spectra.

 The results from combined experiments and simulations indicated that a conductive electrode in the NMR sensitive volume will induce a systematic error in imaging and spectroscopy experiments.
 By careful shimming after inserting the full cell setup including all electrodes and wires, this error may be reduced.
 However, it can not be ruled out that a chemical shift alteration near the electrode remains.
-Before every in operando measurement, the change of chemical shift that remains after shimming has to be determined and, subsequently, corrected.
-In our previous study, the peak splitting illustrated in figure 3.e-g could be homogenised to a single peak with linewidth on the order of ca. 6 Hz by shimming.
-A chemical shift difference between near-electrode and bulk electrolyte remained even after long equilibration time and thorough shimming and had to be corrected during post-processing (Schatz et al., 2023).
-In particular, local differences to the bulk chemical shift in the reference CSI measurements were subtracted from chemical shift profiles acquired during electrolysis.
+Before every in operando measurement, the change in chemical shift that remains after shimming has to be determined and, subsequently, corrected.
+In our previous study, the peak splitting illustrated in Fig. 3e-g could be homogenised to a single peak with linewidth on the order of ca. 6 Hz by shimming.
+A chemical shift difference between the near electrode and bulk electrolyte remained even after a long equilibration